aljawaid/AddressBook/README.md

 #### _Plugin for [Kanboard](https://github.com/kanboard/kanboard "Kanboard - Kanban Project Management Software")_

-Create and manage contacts to associate them with projects and tasks.
+Use the new Address Book to create and manage contacts associating them with projects and tasks.
+Add custom properties per contact including notes to log a relationship between tasks and people or organisations.

 Features